As you embark on a search for who might give funding to your project, you should ask yourself some questions.

 Build a custom report of nonprofits and other sources of charitable giving, or find statistics on giving, state profiles, and fundraising effectiveness.
 Some content requires a registration.

-7. Corporate Giving Directory, Ed.
-36 2014 [Reference Desk HV 97.
-A3 T29 2014] Profiles America's major corporate foundations and giving programs.
+7. Corporate Giving Directory, 2018 [print resource; Reference Desk HV 97.
+A3 T29 2018] Profiles America's major corporate foundations and giving programs.
 A good source of information but be careful about geographic location and size of grants.